Tzal3x/lite-uptime-checker/README.md

 2. The responses are saved in an SQLite3 database.
 3. A web server (`uptime-webui-server.py`) provides a simple UI to view a plot and a table of the data.
 4. Everything is registered as a systemd service.
+5. When downtime is detected, [ntfy](http://ntfy.sh) is used to send a notification to your phone or desktop.
+Make sure that you set this up.

 ## Installation